Constructing elliptic curves over finite fields with prescribed torsion: Application to finite fields

 \section{Application to finite fields}

-We can use the optimized form of $X_1(N)$ to efficiently generate elliptic curves containing a point of order $N$ over the finite field $\mathbb{F}_q$, as described in the introduction.
+As described in the introduction, we may use our optimized equations for $Y_1(N)$ to efficiently generate elliptic curves containing a point of order~$N$ over a finite field~$\mathbb{F}_q$, where $q$ is prime to $N$.
 Here we briefly address a few topics relevant to practical implementation.
-We assume that $C_1$ is defined by $f(x,y)=0$, with $d_y\le d_x$, and consider how we may use $f(x,y)$ to efficiently generate a set of $m$ elliptic curves over $\mathbb{F}_q$, each containing a point of order $N$.
+We assume we have an optimized equation $f_N(x,y)=0$ for $Y_1(N)$ with $d_y\le d_x$, and consider how we may use $f_N(x,y)$ to efficiently generate a set of~$n$ elliptic curves over $\mathbb{F}_q$, each containing a point of order~$N$.

-Except for a small set of points (those leading to singular curves and those for which $\varphi$ is undefined), there is a one-to-one correspondence between points on $C_1$ and nonsingular curves in Tate normal form on which the point $P=(0,0)$ has order $N$ (see Section \ref{section:rawform}).
-For large $q$, each possible $j$-invariant in $\mathbb{F}_q$ (and each twist) is represented by an approximately equal number of curves in Tate normal form.
-It follows that we can obtain a (nearly) uniform distribution over isomorphism classes of elliptic curves defined over $\mathbb{F}_q$ containing a point of order $N$, provided that we have a uniformly distributed sample of points on $f(x,y)=0$.
+Except for a small set of points (those leading to singular curves and those for which $\varphi$ is undefined), there is a one-to-one correspondence between $\Fq$-rational points on $f_N(x,y)=0$ and elliptic curves $E/\Fq$ in Tate normal form on which the point $P=(0,0)$ has order~$N$ (see Section \ref{section:rawform}).
+It follows that we can obtain a uniform distribution of pairs $(E,P)$ from a uniformly distributed sample of the $\Fq$-rational points on $f_N(x,y)=0$.
+We should note that this distribution is not uniform on $E$; there is a pair $(E,P)$ for each point $P$ of order $N$ in $E(\Fq)[N]$, and the number of such $P$ may vary with $E$.
+The distribution on $E$ can be precisely determined, see~\cite{Gekeler:ECGroupStructures} for the case where $q$ is prime.